aSempruch/SP-Project_0/README.md

 2. Read data into array of structs
     - Read first row of database and place into global struct variable
-    - Read each row, place into individual struct, place in unsorted array
+    - Read each row, place into individual struct, place in unsorted array -Might have to write a separate insert function for this.
     - Inner loop writes data to struct and is managed by counter with the value of the amount of categories
     - Save sorting keyword into variable
     - Pass sorting keyword and pointer to array into mergesort.c function